Enmoladas (Chicken Mole Enchiladas)

 The tortillas should still be pliable for folding so make sure they’re not fried too long.

-1. To assemble the entomatadas, place the tortillas on the serving plate and spoon some sauce on it and spread.
-(Note: or you can dip each tortilla into the warm sauce).
+• To assemble the entomatadas, place the tortillas on the serving plate and spoon some sauce on it and spread.
+Note: You can also dip each tortilla into the warm sauce but I think spooning the sauce on top of the tortilla is less messy.

-Here is an example of how to assemble the enmolada folded like a taco.
+💛 Here is a visual example of how to assemble the enmolada folded in half like a taco.
 Simply place the chicken on the side (instead of the center) and fold the tortilla over to close it.
-Add sauce on top 😉
+Add sauce on top.
+Easy peasy!

 • Frying the Tortilla:The tortillas should still be pliable for folding so make sure they’re not fried too long.
 Check out this video on how I fry the tortilla lightly.